Cover to The Pink Panther #30 © 1975 United Artists.

 I’d offer a primer.
 The post looks long, but you can pick and choose from among the chunks of information.

-Cover to the slipcase of Watchmen: The Absolute Edition
+cover to the slipcase of the Absolute Edition

 Here’s a story overview from my review of the film:

-If you have young Batman fans in your family, or are one yourself of any age, the Viking/Penguin Young Readers Group release Batman: The Story of the Dark Knight [ISBN 978-0-67006-255-3] is a perfect gift.
+If you have young Batman fans in your family, or are one yourself at heart, the Viking/Penguin Young Readers Group release Batman: The Story of the Dark Knight is a perfect gift.

 At $15.99 it’s rather a slight read for the price — the length of a single issue at the cost